 The LEAD study or Laser Intervention in early stages of age-related macular degeneration (AMD) trial was a world-first study into the safety and efficacy of the 2RT laser as a possible treatment for people with earlier stages of AMD to slow or prevent progression to late-stage AMD.

-Developed by Ellex and subsequently bought by Quantel Medical, the 2RT laser is a novel, ultra-low energy nanosecond laser.
-In the LEAD trial the 2RT ‘retinal rejuvenation therapy’ treatment showed promise as an effective intervention in selected cases of intermediate AMD, in which patients exhibit large drusen (a form of waste deposit associated with retinal disease) and no signs of cell death, said Ellex in a press statement at the time.
+Owned by AlphaRET (a subsidiary of Nova Eye Medical, formerly Ellex), the 2RT laser is a novel, ultra-low energy nanosecond laser.
+In the LEAD trial the 2RT ‘retinal rejuvenation therapy’ treatment showed promise as an effective intervention in selected cases of intermediate AMD, in which patients exhibit large drusen (a form of waste deposit associated with retinal disease) and no signs of cell death, said its parent company in a press statement at the time.
 “Although the trial did not meet its primary endpoint for the patient population as a whole, the treatment effect of Ellex 2RT was found to differ based on the clinical classification of AMD.
 Specifically, there was a four-fold reduction in the rate of disease progression in patients without coexistent reticular pseudodrusen (RPD), a key biomarker of retinal dysfunction, which characterised 76% of the trial population.”

 However, given that nearly a quarter of trial patients, those with RPD showed a higher rate of disease progression, the main conclusion was one of caution.

 “The results of the LEAD trial showed encouraging outcomes in reducing progression to late-stage AMD in carefully selected patients,” said Macular Disease Foundation of Australia (MDFA) CEO Dee Hopkins.
 “At this stage, until further studies into the long-term efficacy and safety are available, the MDFA only recommends use of the 2RT laser within a well-conducted clinical trial setting.”